parsiya/parsiya.net/content/post/2015/2015-10-09-proxying-hipchat-part-2-so-you-think-you-can-use-burp.markdown

 # 2. Why did Burp, Burp?

 To diagnose the problem, we must look at the traffic capture.
 Run Netmon and login to Hipchat again.
-Remember that you cannot capture Hipchat’s traffic to Burp with Netmon or Wireshark as it is local (from `127.0.0.1:49xxx` to `127.0.0.1:8080`) so you need to sniff local traffic with something like [RawCap][rawcap-download].
-But we can look at Burp’s outbound traffic in Netmon.
+Remember that you cannot capture Hipchat's traffic to Burp with Netmon or Wireshark as it is local (from `127.0.0.1:49xxx` to `127.0.0.1:8080`) so you need to sniff local traffic with something like [RawCap][rawcap-download].
+But we can look at Burp's outbound traffic in Netmon.
 Look for traffic belonging to the `javaw.exe` process (for Burp).

 {{< imgcap src="/images/2015/hipchat2/04-Traffic-to-hipchat.png" title="Burp <–> hipchatserver.com traffic in Netmon" >}}